PaperbackExtensionRepo/Paperback-Extension-Repo-Compilation-List/README.md

 **Please leave any issues on the developer's repo or discord**

-# Paperback 0.9 Compatible Sources Repos
+# Paperback 0.9 Compatible Extension Repos
 ### Manga/Manhwa/Novels
 (You can not download 0.9 sources to the 0.8 version of the app, if you got your app on the appstore - you're on 0.8.
 0.9 access **for now** is granted through patreon, testflight, or boosting the paperback server.
 A public app store release is planned))
 | Name               | Repo                               | Github.io                                     |